THE JOHN CLARE SOCIETY OF NORTH AMERICA

 Join / Renew Membership | The John Clare Cottage Appeal

-Purchase John Clare books, postcards, and audiotapes
+Purchase John Clare books

 You are cordially invited to join the John Clare Society of North America.
 Annual memberships are valid from August through July of the following year.
 Members receive all regular publications of the John Clare Society, including the annual John Clare Society Journal, the quarterly John Clare Society Newsletter, and the annual John Clare Society of North America Newsletter.
 How to Join the John Clare Society of North America